awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-updatewindowsami.md

 **Description**

 Update a Microsoft Windows Amazon Machine Image \(AMI\)\.
 By default, this document installs all Windows updates, Amazon software, and Amazon drivers\.
-It then run Sysprep to create a new AMI\.
+It then runs Sysprep to create a new AMI\.
 Supports Windows Server 2008 R2 or later\.

 **Document Type**